1452/1453 mystery eruption: Date of sulfate spike

 Early evidence of a large eruption in 1450–1460 came from a massive sulfate spike recorded in ice cores in Antarctica with dating uncertainty up to a few years.
 Early studies in the 1990s and 2000s incorrectly placed the date of this original sulfate spike in 1452/53 on the basis of high dating uncertainty while the Kuwae caldera in Vanuatu was assigned to be the source of this incorrectly dated sulfate spike.
-Since 2012, high-resolution sulfate records based on accurately dated ice cores shifted the date of the original, possibly Kuwae, sulfate spike to 1458 and confirmed another sulfate event in 1452/53.
-Therefore, the current 1452/53 eruption refers to the sulfate spike that was discovered in 2012, while the old 1452/53 eruption, thought to be associated with Kuwae, referred to the sulfate spike for which the date has been shifted to 1458 since 2012.
+Since 2012, high-resolution sulfate records based on accurately dated ice cores shifted the date of the previously discovered sulfate event, which was possibly caused by a Kuwae eruption, to 1458 and confirmed another sulfate event in 1452/53.

 Ice-core and tree-ring records

 The 1452/53 sulfate spike is recorded in both Greenland and Antarctica, but the sulfate signal in Greenland is significantly larger than that of Antarctica, suggesting a source volcano in the low latitudes of the Northern Hemisphere.
 Sulfur isotope composition of the 1452/53 sulfate indicates that the eruption emitted volcanic gases directly into the stratosphere, with significant impact on atmospheric chemistry and potential consequence for global climate.
-The reconstructed volcanic stratospheric sulfur injection of the 1452/53 event estimates that about 11 trillion grams of sulfur was injected into the stratosphere, roughly one-third that of the 1815 eruption of Mount Tambora, based on the same set of sulfate records.
+The reconstructed volcanic stratospheric sulfur injection of the 1452/53 event estimates that about 11 megatons of sulfur was injected into the stratosphere, roughly one-third that of the 1815 eruption of Mount Tambora, based on the same set of sulfate records.

 The 1450s eruptions have been linked with the second pulse of the Little Ice Age, which had started two centuries earlier with the Samalas eruption and three other unidentified eruptions.
 Following the eruption, tree-ring evidence revealed an exceptional cooling in 1453 summer, ranged from a reduction of 0.4 C-change in the Swiss Alps to a reduction of 6.9 C-change in the Polar Urals.
 A study by Dr Kevin Pang of the Jet Propulsion Laboratory drew on evidence found in tree rings, ice cores and in the historic records of civilizations in Europe and China.
 Oak panels of British portrait paintings had abnormally narrow rings in 1453–1455.
 In Sweden, grain tithes fell to zero as the crops failed.
 Bristlecone pines of the Western United States show frost damage in 1453.
 The growth of European and Chinese trees was stunted in 1453–1457.